mrhappyma/userexedotme/content/posts/this-website.md

 ## Comments

 So this is really cool, in my opinion.
 Comments on blog posts are done with a platform called [utterances](https://utteranc.es).
 While a normal comments solution would just store the comments in a database, utterances converts them into github issues.
+This was it is 100% free.
 You can see all of the comments/issues on [my site's github repo](https://github.com/mrhappyma/userexedotme/issues?q=label%3A%22on-site+comments%22+).

 ## Hosting the site itself